-Descended from a long line of nobility dating back several centuries, the current owner Marquise de Roussy de Sales has completely transformed the fortunes and reputation of this majestic Château.
-It remains Beaujolais’ most beautiful estate; with a fairytale-like appearance and magical gardens, it is little wonder that the French Ministry of Culture awarded Château de la Chaize the status of “Monuments Historiques,” in 1972.
-It also boasts the region’s longest vaulted cellar, which with its original framework and Roman-tiled roof is a monument in itself.
+Descended from a long line of nobility dating back several centuries, the current owner, Marquise de Roussy de Sales, has completely transformed the fortunes and reputation of this majestic Château.
+It remains the Beaujolais region’s most beautiful estate; with a fairytale-like appearance and magical gardens, it is little wonder that the French Ministry of Culture awarded Château de la Chaize the status of “Monuments Historiques,” in 1972.
+It also boasts the region’s longest vaulted cellar, which is a monument in itself with its original framework and Roman-tiled roof.
 But today, the property is renowned for both its beauty and the quality of its wines, which show a unique minerality and gorgeous sour cherry and black fruit character.

-The Marquise inherited a grand yet dilapidated Château, and therefore soon initiated a major program of restoration for the buildings and gardens.
-Much effort – and money – was also put into improving viticulture and the quality of the estate’s vineyards.
+The Marquise inherited a grand yet dilapidated Château, and therefore soon initiated a major restoration program for the buildings and gardens.
+Much effort – and money – was also put into improving viticulture and the estate’s vineyards’ quality.
 But the investment has clearly paid off; today, winemakers Antoine Lohier and Franck Manigand consistently produce benchmark Brouilly from over 90 ha of superior vineyards.
 The regular bottling is always reliably excellent, offering breadth and depth combined with early drinkability.
 The Vieilles Vignes offers more complexity, refinement, and density, but it is the special cuvee, the Reserve de La Marquise, that we really love.
 Made from old vines planted in an exceptional terroir, the wine is remarkable: fleshy, structured with a fine minerality and depth of flavor.
-Top vintages will last for over a decade, indeed, there is never any rush to drink the wines of Château de la Chaize.
+Top vintages will last for over a decade.
+Indeed, there is never any rush to drink the wines of Château de la Chaize.

 Château de la Chaize Brouilly